When I’m not developing recipes for others, writing blogs or cooking for the lovely Mr G, this is wha

 • Bake the tart until the frangipane is dark golden, firm and spongy around the edge of the tart and a tooth pick comes out clear when poked into the centre of the tart – Approx. 30 minutes – See Tip Box

-• To Serve, run a sharp thin knife around the inside edge of the tin, remove the tart from the tin, remove the parchment from the bottom and place onto a serving plate.
+• To Serve, run a sharp thin knife around the inside edge of the tin, remove the tart from the tin, remove the parchment from the bottom and place onto a serving plate. - Make sure the tart is completely cold before taking it out of the tin.

 Place the pear in whichever pattern you prefer.